6 Rules for People With an Irregular Heartbeat

 Stress is a normal part of life, but people who experience stress often or whose stressors never seem to go away may be at an increased risk of high blood pressure and heart disease, which can increase their risk of developing an irregular heartbeat.

 One stressful experience may not be a danger to your heart.
 But if you have AFib, it's worth looking into techniques to manage the mental, physical, and emotional effects of stress.
-Regular exercise, adequate sleep, and relaxation practices like meditation and yoga can help keep stress under control.
+Regular exercise as you are able, adequate sleep (7-8 hours per night), and relaxation practices like meditation and yoga can help manage your stress levels.

-You may have heard that it’s possible the change in air pressure during a flight can provoke an irregular heartbeat.
-But it’s not likely.
-For the vast majority of people with heart conditions, including arrhythmia, flying is safe.
+For the vast majority of people with heart conditions, including Afib, flying is safe.

-Here’s how to be prepared for any eventuality when flying:
+Here’s how to be prepared when flying with a heart condition:

-- Pack your medication and keep your HCP’s name and phone number handy.
+- Pack your medication in your carry-on bag and keep your HCP’s name and phone number handy.

 - Research and locate medical facilities at your destination in case an issue arises.